 The New Jersey Outdoor Alliance, Safari Club International and Sportsmen’s Alliance have joined forces to challenge New Jersey Gov. Philip Murphy’s executive order to close state lands to an ongoing legal and scientifically backed black bear hunt.
 NJOA, SCI and the Sportsmen’s Alliance will file suit in New Jersey state court.

 As part of this effort, we are looking for New Jersey hunters (both residents and nonresidents) who had plans to hunt black bears on public lands this fall.
 If you are a member of one of our organizations and have been affected by the closure, please contact that organization using the email addresses provided below.

-: Safari Club International represents 50,000 members and all hunters in the fight to protect hunting opportunities and access.
+About SCI: Safari Club International represents 50,000 members and all hunters in the fight to protect hunting opportunities and access.
 SCI’s mission is to protect the freedom to hunt and to promote wildlife conservation worldwide.
 SCI has gone to court many times over the past fifteen years to advocate for New Jersey’s management of bears through regulated hunting.
-To become a member of SCI or make a financial donation to help SCI’s litigation efforts, please visit, https://www.safariclub.org/
+To become a member of SCI or make a financial donation to help SCI’s litigation efforts, please visit, https://www.safariclub.org/.

 SCI members wishing to provide information to SCI lawyers about how the public lands closure affects their ability to hunt should contact Jeremy Clare at firstname.lastname@example.org.